maijsp/maijsp/README.md

 **😄 Pronouns: ...❓**
   - Mai (Mai or Ma-ai)

-**⚡ Fun fact: ...❓**
+**⚡ Fun fact and interests ...❓**
-  - I have varities of skills e.g., music for fun(piano, guitar, drums), design some website and mobile apps,
+  - Play music for fun(piano, guitar, drums) whenever someone invited me 🎹
+  - Design some website and mobile apps 🎨
+  - I plan to write review and technology related articles in Medium.